If you’re a Mac user, you may be familiar with the DS_Store file.

 What am I talking about?
 Let’s dig in.

 No, we’re not talking about a shop for a defunct Nintendo DS handheld.
 DS_Store, or more appropriately, “.DS_Store” (the dot is important), is a file you see everywhere – or not at all, if it’s hidden.
-You may even see a variation called “._.DS_Store”, which is created if the filesystem doesn’t support the file or folder metadata.
+There may also be a lot of ._ files that are nearly identical to a file name on your system except it has a ._ in front of the name.
+For example, if you have a file name photo.jpg you may also have a file named ._photo.jpg.
+Last, you may even see a variation called “._.DS_Store”, which is created if the filesystem doesn’t support the file or folder metadata.

 Specifically, it’s a hidden file created by Mac OS’s Finder (the equivalent of File Explorer in Windows, for the Windows users out there).